skalarproduktraum/phd-thesis/chapters/design-and-architecture.md

 Let's note here that the Vulkan renderer does not perform explicit scene initialisation on startup, but discovers the `Node`s of a scene during the rendering loop.

-[^layernote]: In Vulkan, a _validation layer_ provides guidance to adherance to the standard.
-While in OpenGL, all state is continiously checked for sanity, thus incurring a performance hit, Vulkan skips these checks, and has outsourced them to validation layers, that may be activated during startup, and usually only used during development or debugging.
-Compared to OpenGL error messages, Vulkan validation layers provide highly detailed error messages, usually enabling the developer to quickly pinpoint the source of a problem.
 [^instancenote]: A _Vulkan instance_ is the basic building block of a Vulkan application.
 [^devicenote]: A _Vulkan device_ contains all the information about a device and its capabilities, and all allocations and executions are made with respect to a particular device, also enabling parallel runs on multiple devices.
 [^queuenote]: Work, may it be rendering or compute work, is submitted to a _queue_ in Vulkan, and executed asyncronously by the GPU.
 A queue may be asked for work completion and can be waited on.